 Learners who have paid for a short course upgrade will receive both a printed and digital certificate.

 To receive a Certificate of Achievement learners must upgrade and:

-- Mark as complete 90% or more of the steps on a course
+- Mark as complete at least 90% of the steps on a course

 - Attempt all test questions

-- Attain an overall course score of 70% or greater (where the course includes a scored step - a test)
+- Attain an overall course score of at least 70% (where the course includes a scored step - a test)

-If a learner upgrades their course, but doesn’t achieve a high enough test score to qualify for a Certificate of Achievement, we will offer them a voucher to upgrade a future run of the course – if they get in touch with our community team.
+If a learner upgrades their course, but doesn’t achieve a high enough test score to qualify for a Certificate of Achievement, they can contact the Community Team to reset their test score.

 FutureLearn informs free learners about their personal free access end date in several ways: